NVIDIA/deepops/docs/DEPLOYMENT.md

 ### Network Requirements

-The DeepOps service container "DGXie" provides DHCP, DNS, and PXE services to the cluster, and will allow you to automatically install the official DGX base OS on DGX servers.
+The DeepOps service container "DGXie" provides DHCP, DNS, and PXE services to the cluster, and will allow you to automatically install the official DGX OS on DGX servers.
 If you elect to use this management service, you will need to have a dedicated network segment and subnet which can be controlled by the DHCP server.